rfc-editor/rfc9131-AUTH48/README.md

 The editor will close the issue when it has been addressed.

-Initial labels to be used:
+Labels to be used:
+* rfced - initial label of RFC Editor questions and FYIs
-* editorial - the issue is editorial in nature
+* question - follow-on questions have been added to the issue discussion
-* AD-approval-required - the resolution of the issue requires the AD to review and approve the change
+* AD approval required - the resolution of the issue requires the AD to review and approve the change
-* editor-ready - the issue can be resolved by updating the document and/or closing the issue
+* editor-ready - the RFC Editor can update the document and/or close the issue based on the issue discussion

 ## Pull Requests
 If you would like to submit changes, please create a pull request and identify any issues that it closes in the comments.